PedroPini/ScaleNext/README.md

 The boilerplate is fully optimized for deployment on platforms like Vercel.
 To deploy, simply push your code to GitHub and connect it to your Vercel account.

-## 🎨 Customization

-### UI with Shadcn

-Shadcn's UI components are fully customizable with Tailwind CSS.
-You can easily extend, modify, and create new components to fit your application’s design requirements.

-### Authentication with Clerk

-Clerk makes it simple to manage user accounts, logins, and session states.
-For advanced use cases like role-based access control (RBAC) and team-based apps, Clerk provides additional functionalities right out of the box.

-### Payments with Stripe

-Stripe is configured to handle subscription and one-time payment models.
-Update your subscription plans or pricing by modifying the `pricing.js` file.
-Additionally, the boilerplate includes helper functions to manage customer billing information and subscriptions.

-### Email with Resend

-Resend provides a convenient way to manage transactional emails, such as welcome messages and payment confirmations.
-You can customize the email templates in the `/emails` directory.

-### Supabase Database

-Supabase is your powerful backend solution with a fully managed PostgreSQL database and real-time capabilities.
-Integrate new tables, views, and APIs to extend the functionality as your app grows.

-### Fumadocs